The Dictator: Production

 Paramount Pictures described the film as "the heroic story of a North African dictator who risked his life to ensure that democracy would never come to the country he so lovingly oppressed."
-Paramount said the film was inspired by the novel Zabibah and the King by Iraqi dictator Saddam Hussein, though The New York Times later reported it is not an adaptation.
+Paramount said the film was inspired by the novel Zabibah and the King by Iraqi President Saddam Hussein, though The New York Times later reported it is not an adaptation.
 Kristen Wiig and Gillian Jacobs had been considered for the role that Anna Faris eventually played and which Variety said "calls for strong improvisational skills".
 Baron Cohen, who also plays Efawadh in the film, based his performance primarily on Libya's Muammar Gaddafi.
-The film is dedicated to Kim Jong-il.
+The film is dedicated to Kim Jong-il who died in December 2011.

 Morocco had been considered as a filming location.
 Location shooting took place at the Plaza de España in Seville and on the island of Fuerteventura, Spain, and in New York City from June to August 2011.
-Baron Cohen said the United Nations refused to let him film scenes inside the UN Headquarters and claimed they explained this by saying, "we represent a lot of dictators, and they are going to be very angry by this portrayal of them, so you can't shoot in there."
+Baron Cohen said the United Nations refused to let him film scenes inside the UN headquarters and claimed they explained this by saying, "we represent a lot of dictators, and they are going to be very angry by this portrayal of them, so you can't shoot in there."
 When asked about it, UN Secretary-General Ban Ki-moon's spokesman commented by saying only, "Sacha Baron Cohen has a wonderful sense of humor."
-The United Nations shots were at a soundstage at Grumman Studios in Bethpage, New York.
+The UN shots were at a soundstage at Grumman Studios in Bethpage, New York.

-Although Aladeen is portrayed as antisemitic and wishes to destroy Israel, the language he speaks throughout the film is actually Hebrew, as Baron Cohen is himself Jewish.
+Although Aladeen is portrayed as antisemitic and wishes to destroy Israel, the "Wadiyan" language he speaks throughout the film is actually Hebrew, as Baron Cohen is himself Jewish.